olejandro/times-ts-tool/README.md

-# times-ts-tool
+# ts-tool-times-ie
-TIMES Timeslice Tool
+TIMES-Ireland Timeslice Tool

 The tool can be executed by running subannual.R.